What if I told you that you could market your training business in just 10 minutes a day?

 Not at all.
 Like the tortoise against the hare, my philosophy is that when it comes to marketing, slow and steady wins the race.

 My favourite technique to keep my business moving forward is to take a marketing task and break it down into smaller manageable chunks.
-For example, something like writing a blog article might be broken down into:

 - Task 1: Choose a topic

 - Task 2: Research and plan the content (bullet point the beginning, middle and end)

 - Task 5: Find a picture to go with the article